lako90/node-auth-server/README.md

-Hiris Authorization Server
+Sample Authentication and Authorization Server
 ==================

-This is the authorization server to Hiris.io.
+This is a sample authentication and authorization server using node and express.

 # Installation
 In this guide has been used _Yarn_ as package manager, but if you want you can use _NPM_ instead.